Podcastindex-org/podcast-namespace/recommendations/recommendations.md

 As a safeguard against that, apps should:

 - Block all cookies.
-- Allow users to ignore `displayStartTime` and `displayDuration` if they want to (which would display all recommendations from beginning to end).
+- Allow users to ignore `displayStartTime` and `displayDuration` if they want to (which would display all recommendations at the same time, from beginning to end).